 Tips for placing a Tian Lu (天禄) aka Pi Xiu (貔貅) at home or in the office

-You can also invite us to your premises to find a good Wealth Spot (财位) for a nominal fees when you buy a Tian Lu (天禄) from outside.
-If you buy the Tian Lu (天禄) from us, we will be providing this service, Free Of Charge, you only need to give us a red packet of $39 on the day that we bring the Tian Lu (天禄) to place at your premises.
+You can also invite us to your premises to find a good Wealth Spot (财位) for a nominal fee when you buy a Tian Lu (天禄) from outside.
+If you buy the Tian Lu (天禄) from us, we will provide this service free Of charge, you only need to give us a red packet of $39 on the day that we bring the Tian Lu (天禄) to place at your premises.
 Please feel free to contact us for an Obligation Free discussion.

 Stories and Personal Encounters

-My best friend’s Tian Lu (天禄) also cracked recently as he is working in construction site.
-The nature of his job already spelt the dangers involved.
-Till today, they are still my best friend and all they need to do was to replace their broken Tian Lu (天禄) and they will be safe and sound, living happily ever after.
+My best friend’s Tian Lu (天禄) also cracked recently as he is working on a construction site.
+The nature of his job already spells the dangers involved.
+Till today, they are still my best friends and all they need to do was to replace their broken Tian Lu (天禄) and they will be safe and sound, living happily ever after.

 My personal pocket size Tian Lu (天禄) also had hair line cracks all the way from the legs to the body and ending at the mouth.
 Although I never use it anymore, I used to bring it around in my bag to show my clients to tell them the power of a Tian Lu (天禄) in being your personal protector.

 The legendary Dragon has nine sons and each has a strong personality.
 There are no general agreement as to what the Dragon’s sons are called, however, all the carvings of these mythical creatures that can be found on ancient temples, relics and buildings.